Conference and events planning (CEP)

 For a look at what's happening on campus, go to the Reed online events calendar, accessible from all networked campus computers.
 These web pages look at "live" information stored in the CEP event scheduling database, so calendar listings are always up to date.
 Many listings also have links to related events, press releases, or other relevant web pages.

 Conference & Events Planning often has complimentary or discounted tickets for academic use, for outside groups using Kaul.
-If you would like tickets for this purpose, contact Beth Martin, extension 6656 (503/777-6656).
+If you would like tickets for this purpose, contact Jill Thornton, extension 6656 (503/777-6656).

 Host a Conference